kiboschool/course-frontend-web-dev/src/lessons/asynchronous-javascript/calling-apis.md

 ## Making API Calls in JavaScript

 JavaScript provides several ways to interact with APIs and fetch data, such as using the `fetch` API, XMLHttp requests, or libraries like Axios.
-But for simplicity, we'll focus on the `fetch` API (this api is provided by the browser)
+But for simplicity, we'll focus on the `fetch` API (this is provided by the browser)

 The fetch API is built into most modern browsers and provides a powerful, flexible method for fetching resources asynchronously across the network.
 The `fetch()` method returns a Promise that resolves to the Response object representing the response to the request.